-The right time to sell your business depends on your goals and your desired selling price.
+The right time to sell your online business depends on your goals and your desired selling price.
 You need to know the exact amount of monthly profit that you should be making and what you can do for your business to make that profit.
 Here’s an effective formula to decide your listing price-

 [6-12 Months’ Average Net Profit] x (20 to 60+) = Listing Price